Skip to main content

 Create the Web Auth Parameter Map (with RADIUS Server on Cisco Spaces)

 a.
-Redirect for Log-in = <Specific URL for the customer tenant goes here>
+Redirect for Log-in = <Specific URL for the customer tenant goes here> (refer to Get Splash Page URL details section)

 b.
 Redirect Append for AP MAC Address = ap_mac